sokolj1/minimal-mistakes/_posts/2018-04-08-Predicting-Heart-Disease-with-Machine-Learning.md

 ## Data Source: University of California Irvine (UCI) Machine Learning Repository

-The data for this case study was obtained from UCI's machine learning repository.
-The dataset is compartmentalized into four txt files by donating city:
+The data for this case study was obtained from the UCI Machine Learning Repository.
+The dataset is compartmentalized into four text files by donating city:
 - Cleveland, Ohio, United States
 - Long Beach, California, United States
 - Budapest, Hungary